• Skip to primary navigation

 Here are the foods that vegans should incorporate into their diet:

-• Fruits and vegetables: Leafy greens such as spinach and kale are especially high in calcium and iron
+- Fruits and vegetables: Leafy greens such as spinach and kale are exceptionally high in calcium and iron

-You're wondering how to go vegan, which is awesome.
+You’re wondering how to go vegan, which is fantastic.
 However, do you have a reason as to why you want to eliminate all animal products from your diet?

 People decide to learn how to go vegan for a variety of reasons.
 Some do it for their health, others do it for the animals, and some do it for planet Earth.